Yennai Arindhaal

-Menon decided to finalise the script in October 2013, with Sridhar Raghavan and Thiagarajan Kumararaja being the consultants.
-Principal photography of the film was launched on 9 April 2014, where its first schedule took place at Chennai on 11 April 2014, within 12 days.
-The second schedule of the film took place in May 2014, where the filming took place in Chennai, Hyderabad, Rajasthan, Sikkim, and a few parts in Malaysia.
+Menon decided to finalise the script in October 2013 with Shridhar Raghavan and Thiagarajan Kumararaja as the script consultants.
+Principal photography was launched on 9 April 2014, and its first schedule took place in Chennai on 11 April 2014 within 12 days.
+The second schedule of the film took place in May 2014, where the filming took place in Chennai, Hyderabad, Rajasthan, Sikkim and a few parts of Malaysia.
 The music was composed by Harris Jayaraj, reuniting with Menon after Vaaranam Aayiram (2008).
 Dan Macarthur handled the cinematography, while Anthony edited the film.
-It is also the final film of Menon's police trilogy, after Kaakha Kaakha (2003) and Vettaiyaadu Vilaiyaadu (2006).

-Released theatrically on 5 February 2015, the film received positive reviews from critics, with praise for Ajith and Arun Vijay's performances.
+Yennai Arindhaal was released theatrically on 5 February 2015 to positive reviews from critics.
 At the 63rd Filmfare Awards South, the film was nominated under five categories including Best Actor for Ajith Kumar, Best Supporting Actor for Arun Vijay, Best Music Director for Harris Jayaraj and Best Lyricist for Thamarai.
 The film was nominated for six categories under the 5th South Indian International Movie Awards, in which Arun Vijay won the award for Best Actor in a Negative Role – Tamil.
-Menon has since 2018 expressed plans for a sequel.